 Mindfulness does include a lot of the elements of flow; it’s certainly about bringing your attention to present-moment experience, away from distracting thoughts.
 One of the closest mindfulness skills is working “One-mindfully”, which is about focusing our attention on one thing at a time.
 If we are in conversation and someone’s talking, our attention is on listening.
 If we’re writing a report, our attention is on the sentence we are typing.
 If we’re washing up our attention follows the movement of the brush on the plate.
 One of the secrets is to work out “where the action is” and rest our attention there.

 The fact is that the present moment is always changing.
 Although we could say a single moment is like a breath, it makes little sense in being too accurate, as what we experience is really an interconnected, flowing present.
 Mindfulness is about working skilfully with the ever-changing flow of experience, whether this is easy and pleasant, or difficult and unpleasant.
-There may be different physical tasks, conversations, interruptions, distractions, feelings, thoughts, physical sensations, reactions and responses.
+There may be different physical tasks, conversations, interruptions, distractions, feelings, thoughts, physical sensations, reactions, and responses.
 And we can easily get caught up in any one of these.
-Like surfing the wave of whatever’s arising in the present, like the surfer, we need to maintain alert attention and balance to respond skilfully as the wave rises, flows to the shore and returns to the ocean.
+Like surfing the wave of whatever’s arising in the present, the surfer needs to maintain alert attention and balance to respond skilfully as the wave rises, flows to the shore, and returns to the ocean.